 Patients presenting with Goodpasture syndrome (both glomerulonephritis and pulmonary hemorrhage) may be critically ill on presentation.
 Urgent hemodialysis often is needed for standard indications, and intubation for respiratory failure may be necessary.
 When the diagnosis is being considered, kidney biopsy should be done as soon as the clinical situation allows.

-Prognosis for this spectrum of diseases is overall good, provided the disease is identified efficiently, and treatment started promptly.
-Overall survival, and renal recovery track along with the degree of renal impairment on presentation.
+The prognosis for this spectrum of diseases is overall good, provided the disease is identified efficiently, and treatment started promptly.
+Overall survival and renal recovery track along with the degree of renal impairment on presentation.

 Recurrence is rare but possible, and patients typically do well with recurrent episodes.
 This is most likely due to heightened clinical suspicion.
 Treatment in recurrent cases is identical to the initial episode.

 Management of Goodpasture syndrome requires careful coordination of several specialties.
-Involvement of pulmonary/critical care, nephrology, and rheumatology should be sought depending on the spectrum of clinical findings and severity of the disease. an interprofessional team consisting of nurses, nurse practitioners, physician assistants, and physicians will provide the best results.
+The involvement of pulmonary/critical care, nephrology, and rheumatology should be sought depending on the spectrum of clinical findings and the severity of the disease.
+An interprofessional team consisting of nurses, nurse practitioners, physician assistants, and physicians will provide the best results.
 Transfer to a center capable of providing input from those specialties is advisable.
 Plasmapheresis, if indicated, should be sought.
 Initial lab assays should be expedited, and protocols should be put in place for all members of the team are aware of positive test results and can act on them immediately.

 |||Diagnosis and classification of Goodpasture's disease (anti-GBM)., Hellmark T,Segelmark M,, Journal of autoimmunity, 2014 Feb-Mar [PubMed PMID: 24456936]|